Family Law · Child Support

 Many parents assume that if custody is shared equally, child support disappears.
 Pennsylvania law does not work that way.
 Even when parents divide parenting time evenly, support may still be owed depending on the parties’ respective incomes and the financial circumstances of each household.

-Child support in Pennsylvania is determined under statewide guidelines that consider both parents’ incomes and the custody schedule.
+Child support in Pennsylvania is determined under the Pennsylvania child support guidelines, which consider both parents’ incomes and the custody arrangement.
 Shared custody changes the calculation, but it does not automatically eliminate support.

 At Lebovitz & Lebovitz, P.A., we represent parents in custody and support matters throughout Allegheny County.
 Many disputes arise when parents assume shared custody automatically eliminates support, only to discover the guidelines operate differently.